 Website Maintenance Was Taking a Lot of My Time

-Until I attended WordCamp Europe in Paris, the WP Security Audit Log plugin website was hosted on a dedicated server at Digital Ocean.
+Until I attended WordCamp Europe in Paris, the WP Activity Log plugin website was hosted on a dedicated server at Digital Ocean.
 I have no complaint about them; they provide a great and affordable service.
 Though I have been really busy lately because the plugin business is growing.
 No complaints there!

 I had to take a decision; either keep on trying to do everything myself and grow slowly, or start delegating tasks so I can concentrate on running the business.
 One of the tasks that was consuming most of my time was managing the plugin’s WordPress website and web server.
 Therefore since WP Engine had a booth at WordCamp Europe and were offering three months of free hosting, it was a no-brainer to give them a shot!